VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 That will take care of generating a JWT token.
-Note that we call a method `sign` out of the token, passing a secret key, as the name implies, this key is secret and should be kept as such, in this tutorial we are keeping it hard coded for the sake of simplicity, but in a real case application, be sure to correctly store it.
+Note that we call a method `sign` out of the token, passing a secret key, as the name implies, this key is secret and should be kept as such, in this tutorial we are keeping it hard coded for the sake of simplicity, but in a real case application, be sure to correctly store it and pass it to the code in a way where then will remain secret to outsiders.

 The sign method will create a signature out of the data we passed to it, that signature will be part of the token and will later on allow us to check if an authentication token that we've received is valid and if hasn't been tampered!

-Alright, now we need to make a small change in our sign in route, as it should not return the token create by this method instead, the route will now look like this:
+Alright, now we need to make a small change in our sign in route, as it should not return the username anymore, but rather the token created by this method instead.
+The route will now look like this:

 ```dart
 import 'dart:io';